zepedaj/xerializer/docs/source/content/intro.rst

 ... with the ``serializable`` class decorator
 =================================================

-The module also exposes the :meth:`xerializer.serializable` class decorator that greatly simplifies the process of making custom types serializables for the special case of classes that
+The module also exposes an :meth:`@serializable() <xerializer.serializable>` class decorator that greatly simplifies the process of making custom types serializables for the special case of classes that

 #. are initialized only with serializable arguments and
-#. have initializer signature that are all introspectable with `inspect.signature <https://docs.python.org/3/library/inspect.html#inspect.signature>`_ -- this includes the vast majority of methods, including those with with ``*args`` and ``**kwargs`` arguments.
+#. have initializer signature that are all introspectable with `inspect.signature <https://docs.python.org/3/library/inspect.html#inspect.signature>`_ -- this includes the vast majority of methods, including those with ``*args`` and ``**kwargs`` arguments.

-Classes decorated with ``@serializable`` will have the ``__init__`` method wrapped in a function that appends an attribute ``_xerializable_params`` to the instantiated object.
-The decorator can also be used as a stand-alone function to make an existing class serializable -- note that this also modifies the class initializer.
+Classes decorated with :meth:`@serializable() <xerializer.serializable>` will have the ``__init__`` method wrapped in a function that appends an attribute ``_xerializable_params`` to the instantiated object.
+The decorator can also be used as a stand-alone function to make an existing class serializable -- note that this also modifies the class initializer and needs to be done before instantiating the class.

-Unlike classes deriving from :class:`xerializer.Serializable`, classes derived from ``@serializable``-decorated classes do not inherit the serializable quality.
+Unlike classes deriving from :class:`xerializer.Serializable`, classes derived from :meth:`@serializable() <xerializer.serializable>`-decorated classes do not inherit the serializable quality.

 .. rubric:: Examples